The Coleshill School

 Coleshill is a school graded ‘Good’ in all areas by Ofsted.
 Please read the full report on our website to see the full range of strengths across our ‘united learning community’.

-Coleshill School is an 11-19 Business and Enterprise Academy of over 900 students, including 100 students in the Sixth Form, which will grow rapidly in the years ahead.
+Coleshill School is an 11-19 Business and Enterprise Academy of over 1200 students, including almost 200 students in the Sixth Form, which has grown rapidly in recent years.
 It is set in its own extensive playing fields, situated on the outskirts of Coleshill, a small market town on the northern boundary of Warwickshire.
 A good road network provides easy accessibility from all parts of the West Midlands.
-The school is set to increase in size dramatically in future years, with an increased PAN of 210 in Year 7 for the next two years.
+The school has increased in size by over 350 students in the last few years and will continue to grow to approximately 1300 by 2020, to meet local need.

 The Coleshill School is a member of the successful Arthur Terry Learning Partnership, a multi academy trust with an excellent track record for school improvement.
-The partnership consists of seven schools; three secondary and 4 primaries, as well as four children centres.
+The partnership consists of seven schools; three secondary and 5 primaries, as well as four children centres.
 All schools will be judged at least ‘Good’ within the next two years, with two already judged to be outstanding.
+There are a number of schools due to join the partnership in the coming year.
 In applying to Coleshill you also benefit from the wealth of amazing opportunities and professional development on offer across our partnership.

 Our motto of “Learning and Achieving Together” builds on the school’s rich history dating back to 1520 and the fact that the school is at the centre of a supportive local community.
 The school is committed to working with a range of partners, including our partner primary schools, as we work in creative and innovative ways to ensure our school remains a safe, happy and successful place to be.